 If you have existing comments, export your comments by going to your WordPress site > Tools > Export

-From "Choose what to export" menu choose posts.
+From the "Choose what to export" menu choose posts.

 Download the file